 The only two places you can legally place a bet in North Carolina are the Harrah’s Cherokee Casino Resort and the Cherokee Valley River Casino.
 At both locations, the sportsbook area is called The Book.

-Both locations are furnished with chairs, widescreen televisions, and serving tables where bettors can get snacks and drinks.
+Both locations have chairs, widescreen televisions, and serving tables where bettors can get snacks and drinks.
 There is one wagering counter at each location.

 North Carolina sports bettors who live close to the state’s borders with Tennessee and Virginia can cross state lines to place bets on one of the mobile apps allowed in those states.
 You can sign up for an account and deposit and withdraw money while in North Carolina, but if you want to place a bet, you have to physically be located in Tennessee or Virginia.